willclarkson/lsstScratchWIC/README.md

-Notebooks, random calculations along the way to LSST figures of merit. **Installation instructions that worked on my system, for sims_maf (confluence version), sims_maf_contrib, and the github version of sims_maf are provided near the bottom of this README.**
+Notebooks, random calculations along the way to LSST figures of merit. **Installation instructions that worked on my system, for sims_maf (confluence version), sims_maf_contrib, and the github version of sims_maf are in Sections 6 & 7 below of this README.**

+I make no claims that all these routines will work on your system!
+This is mostly a collection of routines and steps that worked for me.

+### 1. Warning - changes in OpSim runs ###

 ~~The notebooks should now all work "out of the box," once the paths to precomputed metrics are set (if you are using precomputed